-There is insufficient evidence about why Applicant was unable to make greater progress resolving his SOR debts.
+There is insufficient evidence about why Applicant was unable to make greater progress resolving his tax debt and the other SOR debts.
 There is insufficient assurance that his financial problems are being resolved, are under control, and will not recur in the future.
 Under all the circumstances, he failed to establish that financial considerations security concerns are mitigated.